TatjanaLukic/tatjana-js-zadatak/README.md

 preview and read all news from chosen category.
 If user is intrested in a specific topic application gives option to search all news from selected country by given term.

-App has following pages:
+App has following sections:

-Top News -to preview all latest news for chosen country Categories - for 6 categories top 5 news can be previewed.
+ __Top News__ - to preview all latest news for chosen country.
+ __Categories__ - for 6 categories top 5 news can be previewed.
 Categories can be expanded or collapsed.
 By clicking on
              category name it displays all news for given category.
-Search -enables search of news for selected country
+ __Search__ - enables search of news for selected country/

-It can be used for various size devices as it is responsive.
+It can be used for various size devices as it is __responsive__.

 # Technologies used